-SREAT (also called Hashimoto's encephalopathy [HE] or Hashimoto's thyroiditis), which was first described in 1966, is still a contentious and poorly understood condition.2 SREAT is thought to be a neuroimmunological illness rather than a direct effect of thyroid dysfunction on the central nervous system.
+SREAT (also called Hashimoto's encephalopathy [HE] or Hashimoto's thyroiditis), which was first described in 1966, is still a contentious and poorly understood condition.
+SREAT is thought to be a neuroimmunological illness rather than a direct effect of thyroid dysfunction on the central nervous system.

-The exact pathophysiology of SREAT remains unclear, and several pathophysiologies have been hypothesized.3 SREAT may represent an immune complex disease or a primary demyelinating process, such as acute disseminated encephalomyelitis.4-6 It may result from a direct antibody neuronal injury,7 or vasculitis from endothelial inflammation or immune complex deposition.8
+The exact pathophysiology of SREAT remains unclear, and several pathophysiologies have been hypothesized.
+SREAT may represent an immune complex disease or a primary demyelinating process, such as acute disseminated encephalomyelitis.4-6 It may result from a direct antibody neuronal injury, or vasculitis from endothelial inflammation or immune complex deposition.

-In line with most autoimmune disorders being more common in women, SREAT is also more common in women.
-9
+In line with most autoimmune disorders being more common in women, SREAT is also more common in women. $^{\rm 9}$

 Acute-to-subacute onset of altered consciousness is the most common clinical symptom of SREAT.
 Focal or generalized tonic-clonic seizures are a common SREAT manifestation, affecting around one-half to two-thirds of patients.
+Status epilepticus has been reported in 25% of these patients.
 Approximately 38% of patients have focal or multifocal myoclonus.
 Among patients with SREAT, 25% can manifest multiple, recurrent, stroke-like focal neurological deficits.
-PREAT can also have a limbic encephalitis-like presentation, with subacute onset memory impairments, decreased level of consciousness, seizures and behavioural abnormalities.
-Page 18 or 18 or
+SREAT can also have a limbic encephalitis-like presentation, with subacute onset memory impairments, decreased level of consciousness, seizures and behavioural abnormalities.

 SREAT can also have a chronic course, which is marked by slowly growing cognitive impairments, somnolence and confusion.
 Psychosis, specifically visual hallucinations but also paranoid delusions, has been recorded in 25-36% of patients with SREAT.
 Among individuals with SREAT, 10-25% may present with isolated psychiatric symptoms such as depression, delusion or hallucination.
-10